-One Parramatta Square (1PSQ) has set a new benchmark for commercial property in Western Sydney.
-This development is the first of a six-stage, precinct master plan led by Parramatta City Council to revitalise their CBD by attracting new businesses from major office markets in Sydney, North Sydney and Macquarie Park.
+One Parramatta Square (1PSQ) has set a benchmark for commercial property in Western Sydney.
+This development is the first of a six-stage precinct master plan led by Parramatta City Council to revitalise their CBD by attracting new businesses from major office markets in Sydney, North Sydney and Macquarie Park.

-The 14 level 1PSQ is the new flagship Parramatta city campus for the Western Sydney University.
-John Holland was responsible for the design and construction of 1PSQ, including a $40 million integrated fit-out across 11 levels, delivering first-class educational facilities for up to 10,000 students.
+The 14 -level 1PSQ is the new flagship Parramatta city campus for the Western Sydney University.
+John Holland was responsible for the design and construction of the vertical campus, including a $40 million integrated fit-out across 11 levels, delivering first-class educational facilities for up to 10,000 students.

-Designed to achieve a 5 Star Green Star rating, the podium floors access a central atrium space, drawing light into the building and creating a communal point for communication, interaction and circulation.
+Designed as a 5 Star Green Star rating, the podium floors access a central atrium space, drawing light into the building and creating a communal point for communication, interaction and circulation.

-Completed in late 2016, 1PSQ comprises 26,500 square metres of A Grade commercial floor area, including two levels of basement parking, bicycle racks, lockers and a landscaped roof terrace.
-The project also features a ground level public art installation, Allegory of a Cave, which is a modular sculpture made from suspended square blocks of varied heights and colours, and fabricated from painted and brushed aluminium.
+Completed in early 2017, 1PSQ comprises 26,500 square metres of A-Grade commercial floor area, including two levels of basement parking, bicycle racks, lockers and a landscaped roof terrace.
+The project also features a ground-level public art installation, Allegory of a Cave, a modular sculpture made from suspended square blocks of varying heights and colours and fabricated from painted and brushed aluminium.